-Does it work?
+Does LRHT work?

 Well over 100 studies have looked at the effect of LRHT on people with cancer.
 Many of these studies looked at whether it is safe and feasible, but others have looked at how effective it is.
 Hyperthermia appears to be most effective when used with other treatments (usually chemotherapy or radiotherapy).
 There is limited research on its use as a sole therapy.
-In general, there is evidence that LRHT can improve treatment outcomes (i.e. provide better tumor shrinking, better survival, or lower recurrence rates) in patients with:

-- Breast cancer that has returned to the breast/ chest wall

-- Cervical cancer

-- Esophageal cancer

-- Gastric (stomach) cancer

-- Head and neck cancer - Soft-tissue sarcoma

-There is some promising evidence for other types of cancer including bladder cancer, melanoma, rectal cancer, and pancreatic cancer, but more research from good quality studies is needed before making conclusions.
-For other cancer-types that are not mentioned, there either has not been enough research to make a comment, or the results have not been overly favourable.
+In general, there is evidence that LRHT can improve treatment outcomes (i.e. provide better tumor shrinking, better survival, or lower recurrence rates) in patients with: breast cancer that has returned to the breast/ chest wall, cervical cancer, esophageal cancer, gastric (stomach) cancer, head and neck cancer, and soft-tissue sarcoma.
+There is some promising evidence for other types of cancer including bladder cancer, melanoma, rectal cancer, and pancreatic cancer, but more research is needed before making conclusions.
 It should be noted that hyperthermia has been studied and used without safety concerns for patients with brain tumors, colon and anal cancers, liver and biliary cancer, Hodgkin's lymphoma, lung cancer, ovarian cancer, prostate cancer, and vulvar and vaginal cancer.
 It is important to discuss with your healthcare provider whether LRHT is likely to provide benefit for you or not, as effects will vary based not only on the type of cancer, but also the cancer stage, past treatments, current treatments, and planned treatments.